AbdullahAlShaad/notes/programming-kubernetes/programmming-kubernetes.md

 object type.
 For example, names are checked if it is valid DNS name.
 - etcd-backed CRUD logic : Different HTTP verbs are implemented in this stage.

+## Basics of client-go

+***There are options structs for CRUD verbs like CreateOptions, GetOptions, UpdateOptions, DeleteOptions and ObjectMeta.
+All of these are frequently extended with new features, we usually call them API machinery features***

+### Kubernetes Objects in Go

+Kubernetes objects that are instances of a kind and are served as a resource by the API server are represented as structs.
+Kubernetes objects in Go is a data structure that can :
+- Return and set the GroupVersionKind
+- Be deep-copied

+#### TypeMeta
+TypeMeta describes an individual object in an API response or request with strings representing the type of the object and its API schema version.

+#### ObjectMeta
+ObjectMeta contains various information about the resource like Namespace, UID, Resource Version, Creation and Deletion Timestamp.

+#### spec and status
+spec is the user desire and status is the outcome of that desire usually filled by a controller in the system.

+_A client set gives access to clients for multiple API groups and resources._

+### Informers and Caching

+Informers five a higher-level programming interface for the most common use case for watches :
+- in memory caching
+- fast,indexed lookup of objects by name

+Informer get input from the API server as events and register event handlers for adds, removes, and updates.
+Informer also implement the in-memory cache using a store.

+Informers allow event handlers for the three cases add, update and delete.
+These are usually used to trigger the business logic of a controller.
+Informers are initiated using `shared informer factory`.

+### Work Queue

+A priority queue where items can be added and taken out.
+The basic queue is modified by adding special feature like delaying add and rate limiting add.

+### API Machinery in Depth
+The API Machinery repository implements the basics of the Kubernetes type system.
+Type refers to kinds.

+#### Kinds
+Kinds do not formally map one-to-one to HTTP paths.
+Many kinds have HTTP REST endpoints that are used to access objects of the given kind.
+But there are also kinds without any endpoint.
+Kinds are singular and CamelCase.

+#### Resources
+Each GVR(GroupVersionResource) corresponds to one HTTP path.
+GVRs are used to identify REST endpoints of the Kubernetes API.
+Resources are plural and lowercase.

+#### REST Mapping
+The mapping of a GVK to a GVR is called REST mapping.

+#### Scheme
+A scheme connects the world of Golang with the implementation-independent world of GVKs.
+The main feature of a scheme is the mapping of Golang types to possible GVKs.

+**Golang type--**(_Scheme_)**--> GroupVersionKind --**(RESTMapper)**-->GroupVersionResource--**(_client_)
+**--> HTTP path**